The BlackRock China equities playbook: investing in reform

 “A lot of these structural growth, reform beneficiary areas that we look at, we think returns will be continuously enhanced,” said Zhu.

-BlackRock’s China equities arm is also keen on the e-commerce industry, where companies like Alibaba Group Holding Ltd [IPO-BABA.N] and JD.com Inc (JD.O) have been allowed to grow relatively unfettered by government regulation.
+BlackRock’s China equities arm is also keen on the e-commerce industry, where companies like Alibaba Group Holding Ltd and JD.com Inc have been allowed to grow relatively unfettered by government regulation.

 Zhu dismissed the notion that Chinese technology stocks are in a bubble.